Consent to Let - The Mortgage Lender Requirements

 Need help with "Consent to Let" from The Mortgage Lender?

-The Mortgage Lender requirements state that if ahead of completion of the conveyancing retainer, the borrower informs you of an intention to let the property you should advise the borrower that any letting of the property is prohibited without prior consent to let from The Mortgage Lender.
+The Mortgage Lender requirements state that if prior to completion of the conveyancing retainer, the borrower informs you of an intention to let the property you should advise the borrower that any letting of the property is prohibited without prior consent to let from The Mortgage Lender.
 If the borrower wishes to let the property after completion then an application for consent to let should be made to The Mortgage Lender by the borrower.

 The application for consent to letting should be made to: